 After leaving Pro Sumo, he began his global entertainment career at age 21, appearing in a Hollywood film.
-Since 2006, he has appeared in over 500 TV shows, movies, commercials, print ads, new clips, and in over 800 live events, all over the planet (in 30 countries), making him the most prolific sumo entertainer in the world!
+From 2006 - 2019, he appeared in over 500 TV shows, movies, commercials, print ads, new clips, and in over 800 live events, all over the planet (in 28 countries), making him the most prolific sumo entertainer in the world!

-At the same time, he continues to compete and succeed at the highest levels of international sumo competition.
-During an 11-year span at the US Sumo Open so far, he has 104 wins and only 5 losses against strong international fields.
+At the same time, he continued to compete and succeed at the highest levels of international sumo competition.
+During 13 years competing in the US Sumo Open, he had 110 wins and only 7 losses against strong international opponents.

 TRAINING & PHYSIQUE

 Byamba spent five years in Japanese Pro Sumo.
-Through intense daily training, he has attained great international success.
-His prowess includes:
+Through intense daily training, he attained great international success.
+His prowess included:

 - Exceptional Strength -- remarkable weight lifting ability